guerraj97/guerraj97.github.io/_proyectos/LSTM-market.md

 from tensorflow.python.framework import ops
 ```

 After importing the necessary libraries, is time to read the informations for the ticker.
-I use DataReader, but there is a library from Yahoo Finance that give the same information.
+I used DataReader, but there is a library from Yahoo Finance that give the same information.

 ```python
 start = datetime.datetime(2012, 1, 1)